haskus/haskus-system/README.md

 # Haskus system

-Haskus system is a framework written in Haskell that can be used for system programming.
+Haskus system is a framework written in Haskell and designed for system programming.
 Fundamentally it is an experiment into providing an integrated interface leveraging Haskell features (type-safety, STM, etc.) for the whole
 system: input, display, sound, network, etc.